ruo2012/sir/README.md

 https://www.elastic.co/  (Very competent and well-established.
 Outstanding documentation.
 Limits well-known.)
 http://hadoop.apache.org/  (Hadoop-experts love it.)
 https://lucene.apache.org/  (Super-simple query language.
 Love it.
 Stole it.)
-https://www.mongodb.com/  (Will be good to use as opponent for performance press-releases.)
+https://www.mongodb.com/  (Will be good to use as opponent in performance press-releases.)
 https://www.postgresql.org/  (Not the biggest player, but definetly the scariest, and they support SQL.
 Hard nut.
 Hope they suck at compression, tooling and at generating traction.)

 ## Get in touch